rkathrn/CleaningDataProgrammingAssignment/README.txt

 - ‘CodeBook.txt’

-- ‘run_analysis.R’ : R script modifying the contents of this repo into a combined, tidy dataset
+- ‘run_analysis.R’ : R script modifying the contents of this repo into a combined, tidy dataset, through the following steps:

-- ‘subject_test.txt’ : Each row identifies the subject who performed the activity for each window sample.

-- ‘subject_train.txt’ : Each row identifies the subject who performed the activity for each window sample.

-- ‘X_test.txt’

-- ‘X_train.txt’

-- ‘y_test.txt’

-- ‘y_train.txt’
+	1. downloading the full .zip dataset and unzipping the file into the working directory

+	2. reading the data in disparate txt files (subject ID, activity description, raw signals) into corresponding R objects using read.table()

+	3. creating character string for the combined dataset (including Subject ID and Activity Label as well as the calculated data already labeled)

+	4. using cbind() to bind the subject ID, activity, and calculations into datasets corresponding to the train and test sets, and renaming the columns

+	5. using rbind() to combine the amalgamated test and train data frames into a comprehensive single data frame

+	6. using subsetting functionality to extract only the columns that identify subject, activity, and the mean and standard deviation calculations for each measurement

+	7. for clarity's sake, using rm() on the r objects storing the incremental stages of the process -- e.g. the original set of r objects, the separate train and test data frames, and the un-subsetted master data frame -- leaving only the version with the mean and standard deviation variables

+	8. using gsub() to apply more descriptive activity names for each observation, as well as more descriptive/legible variable names

+	9.using group_by() and summarize_all() functions together to create tidy dataset that includes average for each activity (of six) as performed by each individual subject (coming out to 180 observations/rows

+	10. using rm() again to delete the r object with untidy data

+	11. using write.table() to export the 'tidy' data frame into a txt file in the working directory called 'tidydata.txt'

 Notes:
 ======